permutationlock/zimpl/README.md

 A dead simple implementation of [static dispatch][2] interfaces in Zig.
 This library is a simplified tiny subset of [ztrait][1].

-The `zimpl` module currently exposes a two declarations.
+The `zimpl` module exposes two declarations.

 ## `Impl`